pratikshaseetaram/app/README.md

 # Purposefuel Website

-This project implements the design of the Purposefuel website as shown in the provided image using React.
+This project implements the design of the Purposefuel website.
 It includes a functional component structure, dynamic product rendering, and basic styling.

 ## Table of Contents